Devils continue historic road success with 5-2 win at Kings

 TRAVELING MAN

+"I can't explain it," Ruff said.
+"You know, we're finding ways to win, and I think that every team, every coach knows you're going to have to win games in different ways. ...
+I think our game, our detail to our game has been better on the road.
+We've managed the puck better on the road.
+I think sometimes at home there's a tendency to be a little bit more flashy, and some of our puck play has hurt us."

-Buffalo ended up going 25-12-4 on the road and winning the Presidents' Trophy before losing to Ottawa in the Eastern Conference Finals.
+Buffalo ended up going 25-12-4 on the road in 2006-07 and winning the Presidents' Trophy before losing to Ottawa in the Eastern Conference Finals.

 HOME SWEET HOME